-The first and most obvious state of mind is when focus and a high level of concentration is needed, this can be called ‘Locked In, Blocked Out’.
+The first and most obvious state of mind is when focus and a high level of concentration are needed, this can be called ‘Locked In, Blocked Out’.

 On the other hand, ‘In The Mix’ is more about the user being among co-workers whilst still signalling that they do not want to be disturbed.
 The Ocee Design Den ZigZag is a perfect solution for this.
 Even a booth sofa, such as Brix Up from Verco Office Furniture, can work well if you place the product facing away from the open office environment.

-‘Half Open, Half Closed’ is when you are seeking a balance of productivity and team access.
+‘Half Open, Half Closed’ is when you seek a balance of productivity and team access.

 You are in the thinking zone and open to disruptions when required.
-Of course, depending on the individual and the task, they may want to be ‘In The Middle’ of their team and office environment to be readily available to others.
-Or, ‘On The Edge’ to feel present within a group but without the need to interact all the time.
+Of course, depending on the individual and the task, they may want to be ‘In The Middle’ of their team and office environment readily available to others.
+Or ‘On The Edge’ to feel present within a group but without the need to interact all the time.

 The space needed for this kind of working differs from completely blocking out the rest of the office.
 Large collaborative tables with low diving screens are great for ‘In The Middle’ working.
 A popular product from Flexiform, Collaboration Tables, allow the user to be amongst co-workers and with a small amount of privacy.

-The third is classed as ‘Opportunistic’ when you have between five and thirty minutes between obligations to have a productive burst, for example to catch up with emails or reviewing the slides of a presentation.
+The third is classed as ‘Opportunistic’ when you have between five and thirty minutes between obligations to have a productive burst, such as catching up with emails or reviewing the slides of a presentation.

 ‘Glide’ is re-energising or relaxing while doing light work.

-The two branches of this state may depend on whether your personality type is introvert or extrovert.
-Some people (extrovert) prefer to be ‘In The Buzz’ while doing tasks like reading an article; being in the buzz helps to inspire and energise them.
-However, other people (introvert) will like to be ‘Quiet’ and need an area to relax while they are carrying out the same kind of tasks.
-It is important to note that individuals can be both introvert and extrovert, and the way in which these types of people prefer to work at a certain time of day and on a specific task can differ dependant on their current mood.
+The two branches of this state may depend on whether your personality type is introverted or extroverted.
+Some people (extrovert) prefer to be ‘In The Buzz’ while doing tasks like reading an article; being in the buzz helps inspire and energise them.
+However, other people (introvert) will like to be ‘Quiet’ and need an area to relax while carrying out the same kind of tasks.
+It is important to note that individuals can be both introvert and extrovert, and how these types of people prefer to work at a certain time of day and on a specific task can differ dependant on their current mood.

-When ‘Quiet’ is required, individual wing back chairs can be used to create an acoustic barrier and a small area away from the open office.
+When ‘Quiet’ is required, individual wing back chairs can create an acoustic barrier and a small area away from the open office.

-Again, your personality, mood, and stress levels will determine whether you want to be surrounded by other members of staff when you are simply getting a coffee or just spending a bit of time away from the desk.
-Individuals who would like to ‘Recharge’ may prefer the buzz of a canteen area, whereas those who want a ‘Quiet’ space to relax, pray or even have a nap may need isolation so they are not interrupted.
+Again, your personality, mood, and stress levels will determine whether you want to be surrounded by other staff members when you are simply getting a coffee or just spending a bit of time away from the desk.
+Individuals who would like to ‘Recharge’ may prefer the buzz of a canteen area, whereas those who want a ‘Quiet’ space to relax, pray or even have a nap may need isolation, so they are not interrupted.

 High table seating areas create spaces where you can sit and take a break or stand and have a chat as you pass through.
-Verco’s Martin High Tables are a perfect product for emplyees to ‘Recharge’ and the use of wood within these kind of products gives a good nod in the direction of biophilia.
+Verco’s Martin High Tables are a perfect product for employees to ‘Recharge’, and the use of wood within these kinds of products gives a good nod in the direction of biophilia.

 For a completely ‘Quiet’ isolated area, a physical prayer room may be required.
 Alternatively, if a quiet relaxing environment is needed, cocooning seats combined with a variety of plants, a view of nature and other elements of biophilia will create a calm and focussed atmosphere for the user.
 A good example of a cocooning styled chair is the Peek by Boss Design Group.